comet-toolkit/punpy/docs/content/using_punpy_standalone.rst

 The measurand and input quantities are often vectors consisting of multiple numbers.
 E.g. in spectroscopy, the input quantities and measurand each have measurements for multiple wavelengths.
 These wavelengths are the same for the input quantities and the measurand.
 We refer to the 'Principles of Uncertainty Analysis' section below for more details on the vocabulary used and the various types of uncertainty.

-Within punpy the measurement function can be any python function that takes a number of input quantities as arguments (usually arrays) and returns a measurand (usually array).
+When using punpy as a standalone package, the measurement function can be any python function that takes a number of input quantities as arguments (usually arrays) and returns a measurand (usually array).
 For example::

    def measurement_function(x1,x2,x3):
       y=x1+x2-x3 # here any real measurement function can be implemented return y

 Propagating random and systematic uncertainties
 ################################################